This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving Alfredo sauce recipe, check out our Leftover Ingredients Recipe Finder.

-Butter: Use salted butter here.
-It adds richness and depth to the sauce and is a big part of what gives Alfredo its classic flavor.
-Unsalted butter works too, just taste the finished sauce and add a pinch of salt if needed.
+Butter: Use salted butter.
+It adds flavor and body to the sauce.
+Unsalted works too, just taste the finished sauce and add a pinch of salt if needed.

 Save This Recipe!